-Walter Wick, former publisher of Arizona newspaper, dies
+Walter Wick, who helped grow family newspaper company, dies

 - Seattle's Franz Wassermann, 96, warns of chilling parallels with Nazi era | Jerry Large

-Robert Wick told the Herald he was “as blessed as any brother could be with Walter’s presence in my life.”

-Family members still run the company.
+Wick was born in Youngstown, Ohio, on Feb.
+4, 1931, and grew up in Niles, Ohio, before attending Kent State University and the University of Minnesota.
+He began his newspaper career as publisher of the Niles Daily Times and later was publisher of the Williston (ND) Daily Herald.
+He moved to Sierra Vista in 1974 and became publisher of the Herald.
+He and his brother were co-chairmen of Wick News, Inc. for many years.

+In addition to his two daughters and brother, Wick is survived by his second wife, Beverly, sons Robin, Jonathan and Christopher, daughter Martha and numerous grandchildren.
+A son, Thomas, died at age 16 in 1973 and his former wife, Joyce Wick, died in 2002.

 Services are set for Jan.
 6 in Sierra Vista.

 Information from: Sierra Vista Herald, http://www.svherald.com